pathwaycom/llm-app/README.md

 ![Automated real-time knowledge mining and alerting](examples/pipelines/drive_alert/drive_alert_demo.gif)

-For the code, see the [`drive_alert`](#examples) example.
+For the code, see the [`drive_alert`](#examples) app example.
 You can find more details in a [blog post on alerting with LLM-App](https://pathway.com/developers/showcases/llm-alert-pathway).

 ## How it works

-The default [`contextful`](examples/pipelines/contextful/app.py) template launches an application that connects to a source folder with documents, stored in [AWS S3](https://aws.amazon.com/s3/) or locally on your computer.
+The default [`contextful`](examples/pipelines/contextful/app.py) app example launches an application that connects to a source folder with documents, stored in [AWS S3](https://aws.amazon.com/s3/) or locally on your computer.
 The app is **always in sync** with updates to your documents, building in real-time a "vector index" using the Pathway package.
 It waits for user queries that come as HTTP REST requests, then uses the index to find relevant documents and responds using [OpenAI API](https://openai.com/blog/openai-api) or [Hugging Face](https://huggingface.co/) in natural language.
 This way, it provides answers that are always best on the freshest and most accurate **real-time data**.

 This application template can also be combined with streams of fresh data, such as news feeds or status reports, either through REST or a technology like Kafka.
 It can also be combined with extra static data sources and user-specific contexts, to provide more relevant answers and reduce LLM hallucination.